Back to Blog

 WHAT TO AVOID

-Cheap Lazada/Shopee bands under $15: I've tested several and they consistently fail within 2-3 months.
+Cheap Lazada/Shopee no-name bands: I've tested several and they consistently fail within 2-3 months.
 The latex is thin, the resistance ratings are inflated, and they often smell strongly of chemicals.
 One set I bought had such a strong odor that the gym staff asked me to put them away.

 Tube resistance bands with handles: These are for arm exercises, not pull-up assistance.
 The handles make it impossible to properly anchor for pull-ups, and the resistance curve is wrong.
 I see people trying to use these for pull-ups at boutique fitness studios — it doesn't work well.